smartlook/smartlook.github.io/_docs/web/identify-visitor.md

 </script>
 ```

-New visitor with new session will be created.
+A new visitor with a new session will be created.
 This method is useful to call when multiple people are using the same browser (typically after logout).

-## Final notes

-Following section is applicable to those using Smartlook within static website.
+## Static site usage

-The `identify` method should always be called after Smartlook Web SDK is initialized.
+The `identify` method should always be called *after* the Smartlook Web SDK is initialized.

-If you are integrating your Smartlook Web SDK within the `<head></head>` section of your site, the actual `identify` call should just before the closing `</body>` tag.
+If you are integrating the Smartlook Web SDK within the `<head></head>` section of your static site, the actual `identify` call should be just before the closing `</body>` tag.

-You need to propagate your data into the HTML that is sent to your client.
-The `identify` call is done on the client and your data can only be passed to Smartlook when they are part of your HTML.
+You need to propagate your data into the HTML that is sent to your client. `identify` is called on the client and your data can only be passed to Smartlook when it's part of the HTML.